-In addition, pursuant to section 406 of the Sarbanes Oxley Act, the Board of Directors implemented a code of ethics which is applicable to the Chairman, the Chief Executive Officer, the members of the E-

-Com and the Disclosure Committee.
+In addition, pursuant to section 406 of the Sarbanes Oxley Act, on December 10, 2003, the Board of Directors implemented a code of ethics which is applicable to the Chairman, the Chief Executive Officer and the members of the E-Com and the Disclosure Committee.
 This code defines rules of conduct and integrity which the persons must follow in the performance of their function and obligations relating to disclosure.
+This Chart remains in full force and vigor.